Are Robo Advisors A Good Idea? 8 Advantages Uncovered

 1. Many Robo Advisors are tuned for optimal tax-loss harvesting – saving you money

 Some but not all Robo Advisors incorporate tax-loss harvesting into their automated portfolio management.
-If you have done any private investing before, you will know that at the end of year tax planning on your investments can be a significant burden.
+If you have done private investing before, you will know that tax planning on your investments can be a significant burden at the end of the year.
 You are compelled to sell any losing stocks; you may have to be able to offset your taxes against the loss.

 As Robo Advisors are usually highly automated, they can run the relevant algorithms to optimally offset elements of your portfolio to minimize your tax burden for the year.